DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Methodology

-\textbf{Stochastic Sampling Property.} As shown in Equ.~\ref{eq:reverse_ddim}, the reverse process of DDIM~\cite{Alexander_2020_ddim} introduces $\sigma$ to inject stochasticity into the sampling trajectory.
-To account for this property and enhance generation stability, we implement a dual-hypothesis strategy that simultaneously generates two candidate mappings.
+As shown in Equ.~\ref{eq:reverse_ddim}, the reverse process of DDIM~\cite{Alexander_2020_ddim} introduces $\sigma$ to inject stochasticity into the sampling trajectory.
+To account for this property and enhance generation stability, we implement a dual-hypothesis strategy that simultaneously generates two mappings.
 Afterward, we calculate the mean of the two mappings as a final result.
-We provide further training details in Appendix A.
+We provide further training settings in Appendix A.